 I wanted to share some amateur autochrome stereoviews from my collection so anyone unfamiliar with the process can see how beautiful they are.

 The Autochrome is a direct positive colour photography process invented by the Lumière brothers in France and presented to the world in 1904.
-It was the first commercially successful colour-photography process, however it was by no means the first attempt at inventing coloured photographs.
-There is quite a nice article on the history of colour photography on the Science and Media Museum website but please note that there are several processes which aren’t mentioned so it isn’t definitive.
+It was the first commercially successful colour-photography process, however, it was by no means the first attempt at inventing coloured photographs.
+There is quite a nice article on the history of colour photography on the Science and Media Museum website; please note though that there are several processes that aren’t mentioned, so it isn’t definitive.

 Autochrome plates were created by coating a sheet of glass with microscopic potato starch grains dyed red, green, and blue – approx. 4 million per square inch.
 Carbon or lamp black was applied over the plate, filling in the spaces around the starch grains, the whole plate was flattened and then a panchromatic silver gelatin emulsion was applied over the colour screen.
-As the photograph is taken light passes through the colour starch grain filters to the photographic emulsion and the plate then is processed to produce a positive transparency.
-The light passing through the coloured starch grains combines to recreate a full colour image of the original subject.
+As the photograph is taken light passes through the colour starch grain filters to the photographic emulsion.
+The plate is then processed to produce a positive transparency.
+The light passing through the coloured starch grains combines to recreate a full-colour image of the original subject.

-The easiest way to view Autochrome Stereoviews (depending on their format) is with a Brewster-style or a Verascope-style stereoscope with a ground-glass backing, facing a light source.
-A light box to illuminate them from behind is also a good way.
-You can also share them with others by scanning them as you would glass slides however I don’t think it’s as magical as seeing the colours for yourself in a viewer, the ones in this post for example are much duller than in real-life.
+The easiest way to view Autochrome Stereoviews (depending on their format) is with a Brewster-style, or a Verascope-style, stereoscope with a ground-glass backing, facing a light source.
+A lightbox to illuminate them from behind is also a good way.
+You can also share them with others by scanning them as you would glass slides, however, I don’t think it’s as magical as seeing the colours for yourself in a viewer.
+The stereo autochromes in this post, for example, are much duller than in real life.

 Copyright © The Stereoscopy Blog.
 All rights reserved.